Navak94/SpeechChatbot/README.md

 Chatbot using text to speech and speech synthesizer

-In order to use this you need to pip install the following
+In order to use this you need to pip3 install the following

 autocorrect